LA Placement Program

 - All successful applicants will enrol in a total of three units of study: BUSS2501 LA Placement Program (enrolled via the University of Sydney Business School) and two UCLA Extension units: Doing Business in the U.S. and Leadership Communication and Strategies.

-- Upon successful completion, students will receive a total of 18 credit points towards their degree at Sydney.
-(6cp for BUSS2501, and 12cp of credit from UCLA Extension units).
+- Upon successful completion, students will receive a total of 18 credit points towards their degree.
+(6cp for BUSS2501, and 12cp from UCLA Extension units).
 Please note: the credit from UCLA Extension units will be unspecified electives, and will not count towards any of your majors or specialisations.

-- Successful applicants will be placed within a business, government, non-government or media organisation for a period of approximately nine weeks.
+- Successful applicants will be placed within a business, government, not for profit or media organisation for a period of nine weeks.

 - As far as possible, the Business School will allocate placements according to a student's educational background and interests.
-However this is dependent on availability and it cannot be guaranteed that an student's role will be directly related to their particular area of study.
+However this is dependent on availability and it cannot be guaranteed that all roles will be directly related to a specific area of study.

 - Students must not attempt to facilitate work placement arrangements in the US on their own.

-- The University of Sydney, United States Studies Centre, University of California Los Angeles Extension, and host organisations are entitled to remove any student from the program deemed to seriously misrepresent any of these organisations or the program as a whole.
+- The University of Sydney, United States Studies Centre, University of California Los Angeles, and host organisations are entitled to remove any student from the program deemed to seriously misrepresent any of these organisations or the program as a whole.

 Visa and travel arrangements

 - Students are responsible for their visa application and lodgement costs.
 Details on costs for an F-1 visa are available through the Embassy of the United States.